extremq/FlatMessage/book/chapter-2/supported_data_types/enums.md

 }
 ```

-Data serialized with version 1 can be successfully deserialized with version 2, as long as the enum is not marked as `#[sealed]`.
+Data serialized with version 1 can be successfully deserialized with version 2 for non-sealed enums, as long as the specific variant values used in the serialized data exist in both versions.
+Sealed enums will fail to deserialize if any variants have been added, removed, or modified between versions.